hdShang/arxiv-daily/docs/cs-CV/2025-11-11/papers/251108480v1-compression-then-matching-an-efficient-pre-training-paradigm-for-mul.md

 ---
 layout: default
-title: Compression then Matching: An Efficient Pre-training Paradigm for Multimodal Embedding
+title: "Compression then Matching: An Efficient Pre-training Paradigm for Multimodal Embedding"
 ---

 # Compression then Matching: An Efficient Pre-training Paradigm for Multimodal Embedding